Sussex Inlet, New South Wales: Geography

 The town of Sussex Inlet is located on the west bank of Sussex Inlet, a narrow inlet connecting Wreck Bay to the waterbody of St Georges Basin.
 The east bank of Sussex Inlet is the Booderee National Park.

-Sussex Inlet is located roughly 150km south of Sydney (203km by road).
+Sussex Inlet is located roughly 150 km south of Sydney (203 km by road).

 Jervis Bay Airport is located about 10 km east of Sussex Inlet.